cortex-lab/Rigbox/README.md

 2. Open MATLAB, make sure Rigbox and all subdirectories are in your path, run:
 > addRigboxPaths
 and restart MATLAB.
-3. Set the correct paths on both machines by following the instructions in the '/docs/setup/paths_config' file.
+3. Set the correct paths on both computers by following the instructions in the '/docs/setup/paths_config' file.
-4. On the stimulus server, set the hardware configuration by following the instructions in the '/docs/setup/hardware_config' file.
+4. On the stimulus computer, set the hardware configuration by following the instructions in the '/docs/setup/hardware_config' file.
 5. To keep the submodules up to date, run the following in the Git Bash terminal (within the Rigbox directory):
 ```
 git pull --recurse-submodules